 Public Interest Law Society

-Law students that complete 50 hours of approved public interest work such as charitable work, pro bono work or work in public service such as work in a district attorney's office during their law school career will be admitted as fellows of the Public Interest Law Society upon graduation.
-Membership in the Faulkner Law Public Interest Law Society illustrates the law student's commitment to service.
+Law students that complete fifty (50) total hours of approved public interest work such as charitable work, pro bono work or work in public service such as work in a district attorney’s office during their law school career will be admitted as fellows of the Public Interest Law Society upon graduation.
+Membership in the Faulkner Law Public Interest Law Society illustrates a law student’s commitment to service.
 Membership also includes a notation of service on their transcript, special recognition in the graduation program, and eligibility for the Distinguished Public Interest Fellow Award.

-Ellen Brooks Public Service Merit: The law school's dedication to service along with its award winning advocacy program have created opportunities for Faulkner Law students to intern in a variety of public service positions.
+- Ellen Brooks Merit for Public Service: The law school’s dedication to service along with its award winning advocacy program have created opportunities for Faulkner Law students to intern in a variety of public service positions.
 Fellows that exceed thirty hours of public service work during their law school career are granted this distinction.